OpenDFM/MULTI-Benchmark/eval/models/README.md

-# this README will be deprecated soon
+# This README will be deprecated soon as we are preparing our official tutorial version.

 # Overview